 - Time to tape.
 We used tape because it would be very tricky to glue with white glue and our glue stick was MIA.
 A glue stick would work nicely as long as you glued it horizontally and waited until it was dry to stand it up.

-- Attach all the leaves and stand up!
+- Attach all the leaves and stand up your leaf rubbing tree!

 Books About Leaves

-Leaf Man by Lois Ehlert was the inspiration for this craft and will leave you trying to find all sorts of things like butterflies, chickens and fish in leaf piles.
-The book is about a leaf man who blows away in the wind and the reader is taken past all sorts of animals like chickens and ducks, past rivers filled with fish and butterflies in the air.
-All are leaves pieced together to make these awesome images , some are obvious, some take concentration to see the animal among the leaves.
+Leaf Man by Lois Ehlert was the inspiration for this craft and will leave you trying to find all sorts of things like butterflies, chickens, and fish in leaf piles.
+The book is about a leaf man who blows away in the wind.
+The reader is taken past all sorts of animals like chickens and ducks, past rivers filled with fish and butterflies in the air.
+All are leaves pieced together to make these awesome images.
+Some are obvious, while some take concentration to see the animal among the leaves.
 Wonderful creative book to welcome the changing seasons.